Abrar2652/Python-Machine-Learning-AI-implementation-in-Credit-Card-Scam-Detection/README.md

 # Python-Machine-Learning---AI-implementation-in-Credit-Card-Scam-Detection
-It detects and labels the output as fraud and not fraud according to the test dataset.
+It detects and analyzes the input therefore, labels the input whether it's fraud or not fraud according to the test dataset.
 Since it's a binary classification logistic regression provided better results than that of the other classifiers

 # AI implementatiomn in Credit Card Scam Detection